ARE YOU CURRENTLY UNDER INVESTIGATION?

 Finally, in some specific situations, cooperating completely with an investigation could be your best option.
 There may be a reason why someone is accusing you of a crime other than you actually committing one.
 For example, oftentimes divorces and child custody battles create situations where one side is trying to get the upper hand and may resort to making false allegations to do so.
 Unfortunately, there are people with mental health disorders who may have created a reason to fabricate a story; or even worse, people with a vindictive attitude toward another who can make a false allegation.
 In instances such as these, sitting down with an investigator and providing background information to give them a bigger picture of the situation can potentially make allegations go away.

 Any one of these options could be best for you.
-When you hire the Law Office of Brian Erskine you gain an experienced investigations attorney in Austin that will work hard to protect all of your legal rights.
+When you hire Brian Erskine you gain an experienced investigations attorney in Austin that will work hard to protect all of your legal rights.

-Contact the Law Office of Brian Erskine today to receive a free and confidential consultation.
+Contact Brian Erskine today to receive a free and confidential consultation.